Scientists find flaws in plan to lift US wolf protections

 Prohibitions on hunting elsewhere have fueled resentment against wolves among livestock owners who must deal with attacks by the predators.
 Also, some hunters see wolves as competition for big game animals.

-After being nearly wiped in the Lower 48 early last century, more than 6,000 gray wolves now live in portions of nine states.
+After being nearly wiped out in the Lower 48 early last century, more than 6,000 gray wolves now live in portions of nine states.
 The decades-long, government-sponsored recovery effort for the animals has cost roughly $160 million.

 Yet gray wolves remain absent from most of their historical range.
 Critics of lifting protections say the move would be premature and worry that more hunting will reverse the species’ rebound.